Split ends are annoying and unattractive and lead to frizzy hair that’s just a hot mess. Can you get rid of split ends without cutting your hair?

 Avocados are also filled with proteins, fatty acids that moisturize hair as well as vitamins A, D and E which all help to restore your hair health.
 I love to use ripe avocados in my hair treatment along with honey and aloe vera.

 That combination always leaves my hair smooth, soft and well manageable when it’s time to style.
 Mix all ingredients together by hand or with a personal blender and apply to clean hair.
-Allow
+Allow to sit in your hair for at least 20 minutes before rinsing and conditioning your hair.

 As mentioned above, aloe vera is my secret ingredient, especially for dry hair.
 Aloe vera softens my hair so much it’s incredible plus its antimicrobial and anti-inflammatory which makes it great for use on your scalp.